Affine Filter In Affinity Photo Tutorial | Graphicxtras

-The tool can be found in the distort sub menu of distort (which is in the filter menu of Affinity Photo).
+The Affinity Photo Affine Filter can be found in the distort sub menu of distort.
 It is close to the bottom but it should not be over looked.
 It is a powerful tool that can be combined with other tools in the application as well as combined with macros and channels as well as layers and used with shapes and type and much more.

-You don't have to use the original image and the effect, you can also use the filter with a layer made of a shape (such as a star) as well as type or perhaps a placed image and that can also be duplicated and scaled and rotated etc on top of other images or layers.
-You can just create a star from the Affinity Photo toolbar and then run the filter and set the scale to 20% etc and you will generate a number of copies of that vector design.
+You don't have to use the original image and the effect, you can also use it with a layer made of a shape (such as a star) as well as type or perhaps a placed image and that can also be duplicated and scaled and rotated etc on top of other images or layers.
+You can just create a star from the toolbar and then run the effect and set the scale to 20% etc and you will generate a number of copies of that vector design.
 The same can be done with type and the effect to create truly amazing wonderful text designs in seconds.

 Macros, a recent addition, which involves two panels, macro and library and they can be found via the studio command.
-OK, bring up the macro panel and then click the record command (at the top of the panel) and then apply the filter with different settings or perhaps combine with other filters such as Gaussian blur etc) and then click the stop recording.
+OK, bring up the macro panel and then click the record command (at the top of the panel) and then apply it with different settings or perhaps combine with others such as Gaussian blur etc) and then click the stop recording.
 You can also then click the add to library (top of macro panel) and save it to the application for future use.
-You can modify the Affine settings via the little gear beside each filter recorded or just remove the filter.
+You can modify the settings via the little gear beside each of the commands recorded or just remove it.
 Click the run button at the top of the panel.
 Or go to the library panel and click the macro or use one of the others.
-Macros are excellent as a simple combination of deform and affine can be used to create 100s of unique seamless patterns in seconds which can be re-applied with any image.
+Macros are excellent as a simple combination of deform and the transformation effect can be used to create 100s of unique seamless patterns in seconds which can be re-applied with any image.

-Sadly, there is no live filter layer for the effect though the best way around this is just to use the source layer and then add a duplicate and then use the blending modes and opacity found in the layers panel and you can then combine effects in countless ways by using the powerful features of the layers panel and the great thing about that is that you can group items and remove items and add and paste inside and multiple other options, many of these features are unique to the program
+Sadly, there is no live entry for this effect (why ??) though the best way around this is just to use the source layer and then add a duplicate and then use the blending modes and opacity found in the layers panel and you can then combine effects in countless ways by using the powerful features of the layers panel and the great thing about that is that you can group items and remove items and add and paste inside and multiple other options, many of these features are unique to the program